cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Extensive enhancements of the online help.

-- External PDFs on the internet now can be opened directly within the online help.
+- External PDFs on the Internet now can be opened directly within the online help.

-- The XOR/Psion tutorial in the presentation used an encrypted file (created from a German cleartext).
+- The XOR/Psion tutorial in the presentation used an encrypted file (created from a German plaintext).
 Now there is also a file with an encrypted English
-  cleartext: psion-en-enc.hex
+  plaintext: psion-en-enc.hex

 - For all DES based methods now the dialogs show both the effectively used key length and the key length which the user has to enter.